Softbox light – what’s a softbox and which one’s best for portraits?

 Also, photography softboxes are made with two different interiors:

-• Silver (most common) for more reflective, crisper light that is still soft
+- Silver interior (most common) for more reflective, crisper light that’s still soft

 Although all softboxes are lightweight, some are designed to be more portable than others.
-These are the types you’d want to use if you photograph outdoors.
+These are the types you’d want for photographing outdoors.
 Not only are they super light, but they’re designed to fold up quickly and easily for efficiency and portability.

 Studio soft boxes are also very portable, but take a little more time to set up and pack away again as they’re designed for daily studio photography use.
 You wouldn’t expect to pack them up after each use.